 - You can certainly call in a plumber or a specialist to take a look at your hot tub, but this is not an impossible task to do on your own.
 And you will find that you’ll end up saving a lot more money looking at it on your own, too.

-- With that being said, however, if you’re seriously having issues trying to find where the leak is or you can’t seem to fix the issue on your own, your best choice is to call a plumber or a specialist.
+- With that being said, however, if you’re seriously having issues trying to find where the leak is, or you can’t seem to fix the problem on your own, your best choice is to call a plumber or a specialist.